 Must read: How To Make iPhone Faster On iOS 15 With These Tips

-Tips that Increase Battery life AND Improve Battery Lifespan
+Tips that Increase Battery Life AND Improve Battery Lifespan

 While the tips to improve iPhone’s battery lifespan shared above will help in increasing an iPhone battery’s lifespan, the tips shared below will help in improving both battery lifespan and iPhone battery life.
-Read on to learn how to increase maximum capacity of iPhone’s battery for a longer period of time.
+Read on to learn how to increase the maximum capacity of the iPhone’s battery for a longer period of time.

 Use Low Power Mode

-Users can enable Low Power Mode from the Control Center screen or from Battery section of the Settings app.
+Users can enable Low Power Mode from the Control Center screen or from the Battery section of the Settings app.

 Keep brightness low